JimmyCDChen/New-York-Subway/README.md

 Then you will create a Controller under the `/controllers` directory.All business logics should go into there.

-Specific use cases should be handles by Service classes under the `/service` folder.
+Specific use cases should be handled by Service classes under the `/service` folder.

-All Database related things should go under `/repositories` folder.
+All Database related things should go under the `/repositories` folder.

-To create a new model for data base look into the `/models` folder.
+To create a new model for the database look into the `/models` folder.

 <p align="right">(<a href="#top">back to top</a>)</p>